smu-adbc/ADbC/ADbC/docs/Developer.md

 Each module grouping (Database Design, SQL, etc.) is given its own controller and set of views.
 Each module is then provided with its own view, and at points its independent model and any necessary partial views.
 In order to ease the development of the individual modules and reduce duplication, template views, reusable partials, and model inheritance are leveraged wherever possible.

-Database content is used to provide not only the module elements like questions and answers, but also used to construct things like menus (example in Views -> Database Design -> MultipleChoiceQuestionBar) in order to provide expandability and modification without altering the .cshtml elements of the site.
+Database content is used to provide not only the module elements like questions and answers, but also used to construct things like menus (example in `Views` -> `Database Design` -> `MultipleChoiceQuestionBar`) in order to provide expandability and modification without altering the .cshtml elements of the site.
 For the example above, adding/removing question rows or modifying question text in the database is sufficient to alter the content provided to the users.

+Adding content to the models through additional partial class files can be useful for providing general-use methods and other attributes, especially in regards to models from which others inherit.
+This can be seen in `ModuleBaseModel.cs`, where the `GenerateBaseElements` method provides the object for the module itself, as well as the objects required to construct the Introduction and Usage modals.

 ## Source control